wellyshen/react-cool-inview/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Documentation added
 - [ ] Tests
-- [ ] Typescript definitions updated
+- [ ] TypeScript definitions updated
 - [ ] Ready to be merged